 - More control over the application, database, and data

-2) Software is owned by the customer but the software is hosted by the vendor
+Owned by the customer but hosted by the vendor

 - They have maxed out their internal IT resources and they won’t have time to set up or manage the system themselves

-- The department purchasing the software wants to get up and running quickly without having to wait for IT to get it set up
+- The department purchasing wants to get up and running quickly without having to wait for IT to get it set up

 - Paying for hosting is less expensive (for the most part) than hiring an IT person to administer a server